spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/merchant-switcher-wishlist-feature-integration.md

 ---
 title: Merchant Switcher + Wishlist feature integration
-last_updated: Dec 16, 2020
+last_updated: Oct 08, 2021
 description: This document describes the process how to integrate the Merchant Switcher + Wishlist feature into a Spryker project.
 template: feature-integration-guide-template
 ---